 Amazing Belgium is a small country, somewhere in Europe.
 Don’t struggle with that, it’s not a geography lesson.
 I just want to talk about the top 5 famous things from Belgium.
 Probably most of you know about these famous things from Belgium already, but there could be some surprises.

-Here is my straight forward 5 item list for which I consider Belgium to be famous for.
+Here is my straightforward 5 item list for which I consider Belgium to be famous for.

 Belgium is famous for:

-Potato chips or Fries
+1. Potato Chips or Fries

-Commonly referred to as french fries, but guess what?
-The fries are not really french, but belgian.
+Commonly referred to as “french fries”, but guess what?
+The fries are not really French, but Belgian.

 Can be found everywhere (every street corner and every cafe) and are sold in a cone, small or big.
 But the chips are not made from freshly peeled potatoes, but bought from the freezer section from the supermarket.

 The first beer I ever finished by myself was in Belgium.
-From the many different brands of belgian beer, I spotted some with 11% alcohol.
-I was shocked, since I know usually wine has that much alcohol.
+From the many different brands of Belgian beer, I spotted some with 11% alcohol.
+I was shocked since I know usually wine has that much alcohol.

-Still the pakistani market/souvenir shops are a better option to buy beer after the closing hours of the supermarket.
+Still, the Pakistani market/souvenir shops are a better option to buy beer after the closing hours of the supermarket.
 Also asking the guy at the counter to open your beer is a very common request.

-TIP: Wander off those small, narrow, cozy streets and find yourself some traditional handmade chocolate, from one traditional family business shop.
+TIP: Wander off those small, narrow, cosy streets and find yourself some traditional handmade chocolate, from one traditional family business shop.
 While in Belgium, have a taste of that expensive chocolate.
 Or buy it as a souvenir.

 The Brussels waffle is the rectangular shape one, which is thicker and crunchy.
-Because the dough is not sweet, this one can be serve with fruits, cream, chocolate or ice cream on top.
+Because the dough is not sweet, this one can be served with fruits, cream, chocolate or ice cream on top.
 Or any combination of those things.

 The Liége waffle is smaller, oval shape and fluffy.
 The dough has sugar inside, which caramelizes when it’s baked.
 That is already a sweet enough waffle and it’s pretty common to eat it simple.
 But it’s up to you how you want it and what is sweet for you.
 Take your pick and get creative.

-Speculaas or Speculoos
+5. Speculaas or Speculoos

 Speculoos is a type of biscuit, made from white wheat flour, brown sugar, butter and spices.
 Traditionally the biscuits were baked to be consumed on the 6th of December, for St. Nicholas feast.
-Now there are all kinds of variations and there is also a spread, which consists of 60% crushed speculoos cookies.
-It’s available worldwide, and could be a good alternative for the good old peanut butter.
+Nowadays there are all kinds of variations and there is also a spread, which consists of 60% crushed speculoos cookies.
+It’s available worldwide and could be a good alternative for the good old peanut butter.

 - Closing times

-Museums close at 5pm.
+Museums close at 5 pm.

 - Delhaize (the cheapest supermarket) closes at 6 or 7 pm (depends on the location).
-But there is one near the main square, Grand Place, which was opened till 8pm.
+But there is one near the main square, Grand Place, which was opened till 8 pm.
 This is the best place to buy chocolate or beer.

-- Everything is written in french, flemish, english and german.
-West Europe is not always that open to english speaking tourists, but there is no need to worry about that in Belgium.
+- Everything is written in French, Flemish, English and German.
+West Europe is not always that open to English speaking tourists, but there is no need to worry about that in Belgium.

 Most souvenir shops sell the same stuff which can be found in the normal supermarket, but they have touristic prices.
 Buy the chocolate souvenir from the supermarket.
-When in doubt, try Cote d’or.
+When in doubt, try Cote d’Or.